reactjs/react-rails/README.md

 ## CoffeeScript

 It is possible to use JSX with CoffeeScript.
+To use CoffeeScript, create files with an extension `.js.jsx.coffee`.
-We need to embed JSX inside backticks so CoffeeScript ignores the syntax it doesn't understand.
+We also need to embed JSX code inside backticks so that CoffeeScript ignores the syntax it doesn't understand.
 Here's an example:

 ```coffee
 Component = React.createClass